Sagebrush

 Keep in mind that legal status doesn’t equal medical approval.
 The FDA has not evaluated or approved sagebrush for any medicinal purposes 1.
 Health claims remain unsubstantiated by regulatory authorities.

 Always check current local regulations before use.
 Some municipalities have specific rules about smoking herbs in public spaces.
+When traveling internationally, verify import rules for dried botanicals to avoid complications at customs.

 References